The heat wrap on a glass blunt is heat shrink similar to what an electrician would use. You may need to know how to change it for two reasons.

 - It should only take about 25-30 seconds to shrink.

-- **If you are using a lighter – stay far enough away from the heat wrap as to not melt it.
-Heat wrap will shrink at approx 120 degrees – For this, the radiant heat at the tip of the flame is sufficient (not even touching the actual flame) – Touching the flame can cause melting and/or ugly black soot which is visible on some wraps.
+- **If you are using a lighter – keep the flame far enough away from the heat wrap as to not melt it.
+Heat wrap will shrink at approx 120 degrees – For this, the radiant heat at the tip of the flame is sufficient (not even touching the actual flame) – Touching the flame can cause melting and/or ugly black soot which is visible on some color wraps.

 Fire up that heat source – Let say for the majorities sake it is a lighter.